-In November of 2017, for a few hours the majority of Bitcoin network miners switched their hash power to a competitor’s PoW network, the "Bitcoin Cash" network.
+In November of 2017, for a few hours the majority of Bitcoin network miners switched their hash power to a competitor’s PoW network, the "Bitcoin Cash" (opens new window) network.
 This switch was the result of clever software engineering on the part of the Bitcoin Cash team.

 The team recognized that most miners are mining Bitcoin only because this network is the most profitable.
 Therefore, the team conducted a calculated change in the underlying protocol of Bitcoin Cash that caused its mining profitability to dramatically increase.
 The majority of the world’s Bitcoin miners recognized the higher profitability and switched to the Bitcoin Cash network instantly.

 While Bitcoin Cash’s play for a majority hash rate proved effective only for a matter of hours, their accomplishment raised awareness to a tacit principle in the network: Bitcoin’s hash rate is not bound to Bitcoin.
 The hardware is free to serve any compatible network the miners choose.

 At the time of the writing of this paper, between Bitcoin and Bitcoin Cash, ~80% of the available hash rate is aligned with the former, and ~20% with the latter.
 There is speculation in the industry that if the Bitcoin Cash network creates a more favorable position, the balance of hashing power could change on a long-term basis.
 Furthermore, there are many other blockchain competitors who may gain the attention of Bitcoin’s miners in the future.